Indigenous Australians looking for work, studying or training

 The Community Development Program helps job seekers who live in remote areas of Australia.
 It helps you gain skills that match local jobs so you can get work.

-Read more about the Community Development Program on the Department of the Prime Minister and Cabinet website.
+Read more about the Community Development Program on the National Indigenous Australians Agency website.

 Transition to Work